zentrocdot/Bash/SED_Scripts/README.md

 > [!IMPORTANT]
 > Never use a label twice in a sed script.
 That will give funny results.
 And later debugging is considerably more difficult.

+### Debugging

+<p align="justify">Simple troubleshooting is possible by printing the pattern space with p as often as possible.
+Otherwise the sed option --debug is helpful.</p>

 ### To-Do

 <p align="justify">Up to now I used the Bash script as container for the sed script.
 When I have spare time I will take a look if there are an advantage to run sed as stand alone script.</p>